OgJAkFy8/feathered-boa/README.md

-# feathered-boa
+# Python in a feathered boa.

-Python in a feathered boa.
-Small items that make you look marvelous.
+ Small scripts, programs and function that will make you look marvelous.